Monday, July 7, 2025

 Honorable Mentions (Combined)

 Hopefully you guys enjoyed our lists and if you agree or disagree with us, let us know in the comment section below.
-There are about a billion other great songs that we didn’t cover that could’ve easily made our lists if not our honorable mentions.
-So that being said, what would be your Top 3?
+Like we said earlier, Fincher has made some terrific films with a lot of memorable scenes that we may have missed.
+That being said, what would be your Top 3?
 Leave a comment in the comment section or email us at [email protected].

 For the entire podcast, click here or listen below.